Historical Independence Missouri, is home to the Harry S. Truman Library, the Truman National Historic Site, and the National Frontier Trails Museum.

 The Harry S. Truman National Historic Site is part of the greater Harry S. Truman National Historic Landmark District, the first to be established around a person rather than an event.
 The site includes the Truman Home, the Noland Home, Truman Family Farm, and other significant locations.

-When planning a visit, it is best to begin at the Truman NHS Visitor Center at 223 N. Main St., especially if you plan to purchase $5 tickets for Truman Home tours.
+When planning a visit to historical Independence Missouri, it is best to begin at the Truman NHS Visitor Center at 223 N. Main St., especially if you plan to purchase $5 tickets for Truman Home tours.

 The 1867 Gates-Wallace Home became the Truman Family home when Harry married Bess Wallace in 1919 and they took up residence there.
 It would be Harry’s home until his death in 1972.
 Upon Bess’ death in 1982, the home was donated to the National Park Service.